-Street art peace Medellin
+Street art representing peace in Medellin

 At a time when the 7000 FARC fighters have already joined the demobilisation camps spread throughout the country, and when a new negotiating table has been set up in Quito (Ecuador) with the second largest guerrilla group in the country, the ELN (National Liberation Army), peace seems to be gradually breaking through the foliage of the Colombian jungle…